realiotech/multi-staking/x/multi-staking/spec/00_concepts.md

 ### Delegation

-Each delegation from a `delegator A` to a `validator B` is actually reprensented in the form of a `sdk delegation` which refers to the delegation happened at the sdk staking module layer.
-In other words, there's little to no logic related to delegation happens at the `multi-staking module` layer as well as delegation data being stored at `multi-staking module` store.
+Each delegation from a `delegator A` is actually reprensented in the form of a `sdk delegation` which refers to the delegation happened at the sdk staking module layer.
+In other words, there's little to no logic related to the actual delegation system (validator power distr, slashing, distributing rewards...) happens at the `multi-staking module` layer as well as delegation data being stored at `multi-staking module` store.

 ### Intermediary Account

-For each delegation from a `delegator A` to a `validator B`, the underlying `sdk delegation` will be managed DIRECTLY by an unique `intermediary account C` instead of the `delegator A`, meaning that the `sdk delegator` has the `intermediary account` as its delegator.
-The `delegator A` though, can still d
+For each delegation from a `delegator A`, the underlying `sdk delegation` will be created and managed DIRECTLY by an unique `intermediary account C` instead of the `delegator A`, meaning that the `sdk delegation` will have the `intermediary account` as its delegator.
+The `delegator A` though, can still dictate what `intermediary account C` on what to do with the `sdk delegation` so that `delegator A` still have full controll over the delegation.

-Each delegation made by `delegator A` to a validator (who hasn't been delegated by `delegator A` before) will trigger For delegating, users won't `sdk delegate` directly with their account but through accounts called Intermediary Accounts which is managed by the multi-staking module.
-Each delegation made by `delegator A` to `validator B` will be represented in the form of a  created and managed by an unique `Intermediary Account C`.
-Everytime `delegator A` delegate to `validator B`, their delegation tokens will be locked by sending to the `Intermediary Account C`, then the multi-staking module will mint a calculated amount of `sdkbond token/denom` to the `Intermediary Account C` so that it can `sdk delegate` on `delegator A` behalf.
-The multi-staking module interior logic allows `delegator A` to dictate actions (such as unbonding or withdrawing reward) involving delegations made by `Intermediary Account C` so that `delegator A` still get full control of the delegation.
+The `intermediary account` is also where the `bond token` from `delegator` is locked and the `sdkbond token` is minted to, the minted `sdkbond token` will then be used to create the `sdk delegation`.

 ### Bond Token Weight

 Each `bond token` is associated with a `bond token weight`.
 This `bond token weight` is specified via the gov proposal in which the `bond token` is accepted.

 We mentioned above that for each delegation the multi-staking will lock the `bond token` and mint a calculated ammount of `sdkbond token`.
-The calculation is a multiplication : minted sdkbond token ammount = bond token amount * bond token weight.
+The calculation here is a multiplication : minted sdkbond token ammount = bond token amount * bond token weight.